-(a)-An application for evaluation of a registered nurse's qualifications to hold out to be certified as a nurse practitioner shall be filed with the board by submitting forms Application Requirements for Nurse Practitioner (NP) Certification (rev 5/2014) and Nurse Practitioner Furnishing Number Application (rev 10/2012), hereby incorporated by reference, which on a form prescribed by the board and shall be accompanied by the fee prescribed in Section 1417 and such evidence, statements or documents as therein required by the board. to conform with Sections 1482 and 1484.

-(b) A Nurse Practitioner application shall include submission of the following information:

-- (1) Name of the graduate nurse practitioner education program or post-graduate nurse education practitioner program. - (2) Official sealed transcript with the date of graduation or post-graduate program completion, nurse practitioner category, credential conferred, and the specific courses taken to provide sufficient evidence the applicant has completed the required course work including the required number of supervised direct patient care clinical practice hours.

-(c) A graduate from a board-approved nurse practitioner education program shall be considered a graduate of a nationally accredited program if the program held national nursing accreditation at the time the graduate completed the program.
-The program graduate is eligible to apply for nurse practitioner certification with the board regardless of the program's national nursing accreditation status at the time of submission of the application to the Board.

-(d) The board shall notify the applicant in writing that the application is complete and accepted for filing or that the application is deficient and what specific information is required within 30 days from the receipt of an application.
-A decision on the evaluation of credentials shall be reached within 60 days from the filing of a completed application.
+- (a) An application for evaluation of a registered nurse's qualifications to hold out to be certified as a nurse practitioner shall be filed with the board by submitting formsthe Application Requirements for Nurse Practitioner (NP) Certification (#Rev. 5/201403/2018), and which is hereby incorporated by reference.
+A temporary Nurse Practitioner (NP) certificate shall be obtained by submitting the Application for Temporary Nurse Practitioner (NP) Certificate (Rev. 03/2018), which is hereby incorporated by reference.
+In order to furnish drugs or devices in California as a Nurse Practitioner, the certified nurse practitioner must be issued a Nurse Practitioner Furnishing Number by submitting the Nurse Practitioner Furnishing Number Application (#Rev. 10/201203/2018), which is hereby incorporated by reference, for approval, which on a form prescribed by the board and Submission of each application shall be accompanied by the fee prescribed in Section 1417 and such evidence, statements or documents as therein required by the board. to conform with Sections 1482 and 1484. - (b) AThe Application for Nurse Practitioner (NP) Certification application, the Application for Temporary Nurse Practitioner (NP) Certificate and the Nurse Practitioner Furnishing Number Application shall include submission of the following information:name of the graduate nurse practitioner education program or post-graduate nurse practitioner education program. - (1) Name of the graduate nurse practitioner education program or post-graduate nurse education practitioner program. - (2) Official scaled transcript with the date of graduation or post-graduate program completion, nurse practitioner category, credential conferred, and the specific courses taken to provide sufficient evidence the applicant has completed the required course work including the required number of supervised direct patient care clinical practice hours. - (c) The Application for Nurse Practitioner (NP) Certification shall include submission of an official sealed transcript with the date of graduation or post-graduate program completion, nurse practitioner category, credential conferred, and the specific courses taken to provide sufficient evidence the applicant has completed the required course work including the required number of supervised direct patient care clinical practice hours. - (e)(d) A graduate from a board-approved nurse practitioner education program shall be considered a graduate of a nationally accredited program if the program held national nursing accreditation at the time the graduate completed the program.
+The program graduate is eligible to apply for nurse practitioner certification with the board regardless of the program's national nursing accreditation status at the time of submission of the application to the Board. - (d)(e) The board shall notify the applicant in writing that the application is complete and accepted for filing or that the application is deficient and what specific information is required within 30 days from the receipt of an application.
+A decision on the evaluation of credentials shall be reached within

+60 days from the filing of a completed application.
 The median, minimum, and maximum times for processing an application, from the receipt of the initial application to the final decision, shall be 42 days, 14 days, and one year, respectively, taking into account Section 1410.4(e) which provides for abandonment of incomplete applications after one year.

-Note: Authority cited: Sections 2715, and 2718, Business and Professions Code.
-Reference: Sections 2815, and 2835.5, Business and Professions Code.
+Note: Authority cited: Sections 2715π and 2718, Business and Professions Code.
+Reference: Sections 2815π and 2835.5, Business and Professions Code.

-1483.1 Requirements for Nurse Practitioner Education Programs in California.
+1483.1, Requirements for Nurse Practitioner Education Programs in California.